christian0101/get-google-calendar-events-api-php/README.md

 # Get Google Calendar Events Api PHP

-This api/function gets upcoming events from a Google calendar by id using Google’s API v3.
+Api/Function that retrieves upcoming events from a Google calendar by id using Google’s API v3, written in PHP.

 Posted [initially](https://spunmonkey.com/display-contents-google-calendar-php/) by Sarah Bailey.